When are the practices?

 How do I pay for membership?

-Preferably e-Interact, but cheques and cash are also acceptable.
+Preferably e-Interact, but cheques also acceptable.